 24. Be available

 The best chance you have at getting your business online and trading is by making yourself available during the early stages of setting up your business.
-It’s often the case that accounts sit in transit with us simply because we have been waiting on a Directors signature or copy of a passport etc. Being available today could mean trading online tomorrow, so keep your phone on.
+It’s often the case that accounts sit in transit with us simply because we have been waiting for a Director's signature or copy of a passport etc. Being available today could mean trading online tomorrow, so keep your phone on.